dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 Similarly, is prison moral?
 How can we make someone suffer for a crime done by a much younger person?
 This can only be justified on consequentialist grounds, e.g. that it would deter crimes.
 An extreme view is that even if we believe it must be done for the good of society, we should "apologize" to an older person for the injustice of punishing them for something their younger self did.

 Parfit also talks about the morality of abortion.
-Consider two scenarios:
+Consider two snapshots in time:

 1. A sperm is nearby an egg, about to fertilize it.
 2. Nine months later, a baby is born.

 Asking "when did a person start to exist?" is like our earlier thought experiments.
 Some gametes combined and slowly grew into a baby and that's a full description of what happened.
 Asking when the person started to exist has no simple answer because personhood is not an all-or-nothing quality.

 (That's not to say that wouldn't shouldn't *give* this question an answer.
-I really wish Parfit gave "empty" questions a less derogatory-sounding name because it's a useful concept and it would nice to say "that question is empty" without sounding like you're saying the question is stupid or not worth answering.)
+I really wish Parfit gave "empty" questions a less derogatory-sounding name because it's a useful concept and it would nice to say "that question is empty" without sounding like you think the question is stupid or not worth answering.)

 Parfit also considers how these ideas intersect with utilitarianism: On the one hand,  they reduce the scope for compensation.
 If I hurt you now but pay you compensation later, that doesn't really deliver justice to the version of you that was hurt.
 On the other hand, they also decrease the scope of "distributive" principles.
 You might claim that it's important that everyone is equally happy, but but what does "equality" mean if people aren't separate?